Overlook Medical Center: Accreditations

 Overlook is accredited by the Joint Commission for Accreditation of Health Care Organizations or JCAHO.
-Overlook is a member of the American Hospital Association; and is a member of the Hospital Quality Alliance.
+It is a member of the American Hospital Association and the Hospital Quality Alliance.

+Rankings

+Overlook Medical Center ranked as one of the best hospitals in New Jersey in a list compiled by Newsweek and Statista in 2025.
+For overall clinical performance it was in the top 1% of hospitals nationwide in Healthgrades' 2026 list of America’s Best Hospitals.

 Finances

-Overlook Medical Center is non-profit.
-In 2007, the foundation began a campaign to raise $100 million, according to a director of the Overlook Hospital Foundation.
+Overlook Medical Center is a non-profit organization.
 Donations help Overlook "expand from being a local institution to a regional medical center."
-There is an Overlook Hospital Foundation Board with trustees who serve on three-year terms.
+There is an Overlook Hospital Foundation Board with trustees who serve three-year terms.

 Atlantic Health owns an insurance company in the Cayman Islands entitled AHS Insurance Limited whose purpose is to pay claims against its hospitals.

-The neurosciences research center at Overlook cost $15 million.

-Controversies

-In the early 1990s, Overlook Hospital was contrasted with the urban hospital of St. Joseph's Regional Medical Center.
-St. Joseph's had a much greater percentage of charity patients; a reporter wrote: "the bills of patients who have health insurance or who can otherwise pay are marked up 33 percent, the surcharge going to pay for charity care;" in contrast, Overlook, which has a wealthier client base, only had a 6 percent charity markup.
-As a result, Overlook operated with a surplus while St. Joseph's was cash-strapped.
-Since Overlook could pay suppliers on time, it qualified for discounts based on the "quantity of its purchases" while the urban hospital had to pay extra charges.

-Legal controversies
+Patient billing controversies

+Overlook was mentioned in a 1991 New York Times article focused on a "financial crisis" in New Jersey healthcare.
+The Times attributed it to the state legislature's failure to fund a trust which provided financial assistance for low-income patients.
+Overlook Medical Center, situated in a well-to-do community, added 6% to patients' bills to cover the shortfall.
+St. Joseph's Hospital and Medical Care Center in Paterson NJ, with more low-income patients, increased patients' bills by 33%.
+This raised the issue of whether charity patients should be treated equally statewide.
-On June 21, 2012, the U.S. Department of Justice announced that AHS Hospital Corp., Atlantic Health System Inc., and Overlook Hospital agreed to pay the United States $8,999,999 to settle allegations that they violated the False Claims Act by allegedly overbilling Medicare.
-The settlement is part of the Health Care Fraud Prevention and Enforcement Action Team (HEAT) initiative.

-The settlement regards allegations that Overlook Hospital, owned and operated by AHS Hospital Corporation, and Atlantic Health Systems Inc., overbilled Medicare for patients who were treated on an inpatient basis when they should have been treated as either observation patients or on an outpatient basis.

-The settlement partially resolves a False Claims Act suit filed by former employees of Overlook Hospital in U.S. ex rel.
+In June 2012 the U.S. Department of Justice announced that AHS Hospital Corp., Atlantic Health System Inc. and Overlook Hospital agreed to pay the United States $9 million to settle allegations that they violated the False Claims Act by allegedly overbilling Medicare.
+The settlement partially resolved allegations that Overlook overbilled Medicare for patients who were treated on an inpatient basis when they should have been treated as either observation or outpatients, and a False Claims Act suit filed by former employees of Overlook Hospital in U.S. ex rel.
 Doe et al. v.
 AHS Hospital Corp., et al., Civ.
 No. 08-2042 (D.N.J.).